devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/api-contract.md

 Read behaviour:

-- return `Cache-Control: public, max-age=300, immutable` only when snapshots have no expiry/revocation requirement that conflicts with caching;
-- otherwise use a short cache lifetime and revalidate;
+- the current snapshot routes do not set an explicit `Cache-Control` policy; do not assume a permanent cache lifetime;
 - do not return internal `id`, `owner_subject`, or revocation metadata;
 - return `404` for malformed, missing, expired, and revoked IDs so callers cannot distinguish them.

 ## Optional owner operations

-These are not required for anonymous POC sharing:
+These are future ideas, **not implemented endpoints**:

 - `GET /api/v1/snapshots` lists the authenticated owner's snapshots;
 - `DELETE /api/v1/snapshots/:shareId` sets `revoked_at`;